zilbers/analytics-challenge-boilerplate/README.md

   - Make the tiles resizable.
   - Add an option to change chart type (pie | bars | line) in the same tile
   - Make the tiles move by drag and drop.
-  - Make the timeframe adjustable on all charts
+  - Make the time-frame adjustable on all charts
   - Add any feature you wish
   - Add tests for your features